omahs/availproject.github.io/docs/clash-of-nodes/karnot.md

 ---
 id: karnot
-title: How to Deploy Appchain Rollups using Karnot
+title: How to Deploy Appchains using Karnot
 sidebar_label: Karnot Appchains
 description: 'Discover how to build appchains with Karnot that utilize Avail as a DA layer.'
 keywords: